TheBeaglezBest/Astatine/README.md

 # Astatine
-A proxy and games site in a bookmark that pops up over your tab in a menu overlay.
+A proxy and games hub in a bookmark that pops up over your tab in a menu overlay.